Crown-Commercial-Service/digitalmarketplace-frameworks/README.md

     * `value` value submitted to the server when the option is selected
     * `filter_label` [currently unused] text displayed in the buyer frontend filters list instead of label
     * `description` additional text displayed after the option label (used for `lot` question)
 * `validations` a list of validation errors related to the field.
-Each validation conists of:
+Each validation consists of:
     * `name` the error message key that should match the validation error returned by the API (required)
     * `message` text of the message that will be displayed by the frontend app (required)
 * `depends` describes the service conditions that must be met for question to be displayed.
 Right now, only used to list the